-The death of a loved one is a time of great sadness, stress and trial for family and friends.
-Organising the funeral can be quite daunting.
-There are so many details to be attended to which are outside the usual experience for most of us.
+The death of a loved one is a time of great sadness, stress and trial for family and friends, and organising the funeral can be quite daunting as there are so many details to be attended to which are outside the usual experience for most of us.

-Once you contact us at Heritage Funerals, we offer you our complete, all inclusive service which means that you do not have to worry about all the many details that make up a funeral service.
-We will guide and walk you through all the decisions, both big and small, that need to be made.
+Once you contact Heritage Funerals, we offer you our complete, all inclusive service which means you do not have to worry about all the details that make up a funeral service.
+We will guide you through all the decisions, big and small, that need to be made.

 Selecting a Date for the Service

 Most funerals take place a few days following the death.
 However there is no need to rush and a little extra time can be helpful.
-With choosing a time for the ceremony, consult with family members to make sure you have allowed enough time to make all the necessary arrangements, including preparation of the leaflets or photo tributes and time for people needing to travel.
+With choosing a time for the ceremony, consult with family members to ensure you have allowed enough time to make the necessary arrangements, including time for people needing to travel.

 Selecting the Venue

 The location of the service needs to be chosen with care.
-The number of people expected to attend, religious traditions and whether the funeral is private or public, the facilities provided, all influence the decision.
+Considerations include, the number of people expected to attend, religious traditions and whether the funeral is private or public, and the facilities provided.

-When arranging the funeral service you will need to think about who you would like to conduct the service.
+When arranging a funeral service, you will need to think about who you would like to conduct the service.

-Many families choose their local priest or minister to conduct the service.
-The pastoral and spiritual support provided is greatly appreciated by the family at this time.
-Even if the person may have not attended church regularly, we can assist by liaising with the particular church or can recommend a priest or minister to conduct the service.
+Many families choose a priest or minister to conduct the service, with the pastoral and spiritual support provided, greatly appreciated by the family at this time.
+Even if the person may have not attended church, we can assist by liaising with the particular church or can recommend a priest or minister to conduct the service.

-Or perhaps the person who has passed away has a civil celebrant, friend, or someone else in mind.
-We can help you to arrange this type of service, or if you prefer, you can organise the format of the service yourself.
+Or alternatively, a civil celebrant, friend, or someone else can conduct this for you, our friendly team are available to arrange this type of service, or if you prefer, you can organise the format of the service yourself.

 The Funeral Service

-Whatever your beliefs, religion or culture, the funeral provides people with the opportunity to remember and to say goodbye.
-We strive to make each farewell service unique, meaningful and appropriate.
+Whatever your beliefs, religion or cultural requirements, a funeral provides people with the opportunity to remember and to say goodbye.
+We strive to make each farewell unique, meaningful and appropriate.
 Whether the ceremony is traditional or non-traditional is not as important as whether the service is a suitable tribute to your loved one and brings comfort to family members and friends.

 Types of Funeral Services

-The service can be held in a church.
-On conclusion of the service, the committal would generally then take place at the graveside or crematorium, usually with a cortege of the hearse and cars from one place to the other.
+Funerals can take many formats and there is no longer a ‘typical’ funeral.
+With services able to be held in our onsite chapel or in a church.
+On conclusion of the service, the committal will then generally take place at the graveside or crematorium, usually with a cortege of the hearse and cars following from one place to the other.

-Other venues are also available as requested, such as garden settings, a private home, a farm or rural property, school assembly halls or chapels.
+Alternative venues are also available, such as garden settings, private homes, a farm or rural property, school halls or chapels.